SD › Ho Chi Minh City Best Hotels

 - Taxis are very common, very cheap, and all use meters.
 If time is short, you can quickly dart around the crowded streets of District 1 on a xe om motorbike taxi (with a passenger on the back) – fares are negotiable and rarely cheaper than a taxi, but it’s certainly quicker.

 - The airport is only 7km away, but can be 20-45 minutes by taxi depending on traffic.
 The only real way there and back is by taxi, which can also be booked through your hotel or a travel agency.

-- A long overdue public transport system of light rail and subway trains is currently under construction in 2018.
+- The public transport system of light rail and subway trains is currently scheduled to start operating in phases from 2021.

 - Tickets for comfortable tourist buses and minibuses heading all over Vietnam are available at travel agencies in Pham Ngu Lao.
 The best services are offered by Hanh Café and Sinh Tourist, both of which conveniently leave/depart from their offices in Pham Ngu Lao.

 - The train station is reasonably convenient, servicing rail lines as far as Hanoi.